 8. Longer journey times

-Journey times can increase significantly during the summer months, as so many families head off on holiday, coinciding with an influx of tourists looking to enjoy a bit of the British summertime.
+Journey times can increase significantly during the summer months, as so many families head off on holiday.

 It’s not just cars either, with more cyclists and motorcyclists heading out in the better weather.

 This summer, the roads are expected to be particularly packed, with 16m staycations planned during school holidays alone.